InstituteforDiseaseModeling/synthpops/docs/overview.md

 	70_74       , 0.030964420778483555
 	75_100       , 0.05110673396642193

-**Gender fraction by age bracket** specifying the proportion of people of each sex in each age bin
+**Gender fraction by age bracket** specifying the proportion of people of each sex in each age bin (if specifying gender) (Note to us: maybe we remove this because it's not being used)

 	age_bracket , fraction_male       , fraction_female
 	0_4         , 0.5099026832074123  , 0.4900973167925878